Islandora Playbook¶

 Running the remote installer¶

-First, you'll want to get the ansible roles that are needed for the version of Islandora you are trying to install.
+First, you'll want to install the ansible roles that are needed for the version of Islandora you are trying to install.
 This can be done with

 Troubleshooting¶